Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 </tr>
 <tr>
 <td> Integer </td>
 <td> Integer rasters retain an attribute table since their values are countable.
 If you wish to create a TIN model for 3D modeling with building footprints or need to extract elevation values to a feature layer, then it may be better to select an "Integer" type raster.
-The disadvantage to integer rasters is that they cannot display data in a manner as detailed as floating point rasters. </td>
+The disadvantage to integer rasters is that they cannot display data in a manner as detailed as floating-point rasters. </td>
 </tr>
 </tbody>
 </table> <br>

 <p> "Sampling Type" has two choices "Cell Size" and "Observations" (Table 6).
-Both of these options have the "Sampling Value" and "Z factor" sub options.
+Both options have the "Sampling Value" and "Z factor" sub options.
 Since we have a square grid of LIDAR data, select "Cell Size" as the "Sampling Type". </p> <br>

 <p> For "Sampling Value", a lower sampling value produce a higher resolution raster -- it can be left on the default value of ten, though you may wish to plug in a couple of other values (such as 1, 5, 25, 100) and run the tool to see how the resolution of the output raster is affected. </p> <br>

 <p> The "Z factor" is used to convert x and y units to a z unit that has a different unit of measurement.
 If, for example, the x and y units are in feet, and the z coordinate is in meters, the z factor would be 3.28084 to convert the z units into feet from meters.
-It is also used as a measure of vertical exageration in 3D modeling to make the verticality of features more striking.
+It is also used as a measure of vertical exaggeration in 3D modeling to make the verticality of features more striking.
 The Z factor can be left at the default value of one since we do not need to convert measurements or prepare any 3D models.  </p> <br>

 <table> <caption> Table 6.
 Sampling Types for Raster Datasets </caption>
 <thead>